Avitas8485/Alara/README.md

 The agent is designed to be extensible and customizable, with the ability to add new skills and integrate with various devices and services.

 ### Components
-The Hestia agent is composed of the following main components:
+Alara is composed of the following main components:

 1. **Agent**: The main entry point for the agent, responsible for managing the various components and handling user input.
 2. **Skill Manager**: Responsible for loading and managing skills, which are plugins that extend the agent's functionality.